Post: What Is a Custom AI Workflow? HR Automation Defined for Make.com Users

 McKinsey Global Institute research identifies HR as one of the functions with the highest automation potential — but that potential is concentrated in specific, well-defined process steps, not in broad category-level automation.
 Gartner’s analysis of HR technology adoption consistently finds that implementation failure correlates with a mismatch between tool capability and process specificity, not with AI capability limitations.

 The practical consequence is measurable.
-A template designed to “optimize recruitment” might apply keyword matching to inbound resumes.
+A template designed to “optimize recruitment” applies keyword matching to inbound resumes.
 It cannot distinguish between a regulatory credential and a preferred qualification.
 It cannot enforce a three-step approval chain specific to your organization.
 It cannot apply the cultural-fit criteria your hiring managers use verbally but have never written into a rubric.
 Every gap between the template’s assumptions and your operational reality becomes a manual exception that a human must handle — which negates the automation value.

 Microsoft’s Work Trend Index data shows knowledge workers spend a significant portion of their time on tasks that do not require their expertise.
 In HR, that time is consumed by exactly the kind of process exceptions that generic templates generate.
 Custom workflows eliminate the exceptions by encoding the rules that prevent them.